Docutils | Overview | About | Users | Reference | Developers

 Then a sample use:

-As I said earlier in chapter :chapter:`Objects.txt`, the
+As I said earlier in chapter :chapter:`Objects.rst`, the

 reference count gets increased every time a binding is made.